Send the link below via email or IMCopy

 The use of 3D modelling and printing in the Medicine industry is constantly expanding and finding new applications.

-3D in the medical world is used to run sugery simulations, create and print implants and prosthetics as well as help inform and educate patients
+3D in the medical world is used to run surgery simulations, create and print implants and prosthesis as well as help inform and educate patients

 Geology and Weather

-Weather maps are generated using 3D software and geologists use 3D applications to simulate the effects of Earthquakes and natural disaster phenonemons.
+Weather maps are generated using 3D software and geologists use 3D applications to simulate the effects of Earthquakes and natural disaster phenomenons.

-Much like architecture, designing a product in 3D sofware prior to manufacturing enables the clients to fully visualise what the product will look like before production begins.
+Much like architecture, designing a product in 3D software prior to manufacturing enables the clients to fully visualise what the product will look like before production begins.